 Field-hunting tip

-Look in hydrothermal veins, meteorites country — that is the host setting where native cadmium typically forms.
+Look in hydrothermal veins, meteorites country, the host setting where native cadmium typically forms.
 If you start seeing zinc, lead, gold in float, you are in the right ground.
 Field specimens usually show a grains habit, so train your eye for that shape before scanning the outcrop.